-Level 3 study demands that students develop effective independent study habits.
+College study demands that students develop effective independent study habits.
 Students will be set regular homework, revision and consolidation activities to be completed during their study periods, in evenings and/or at weekends.
-As a general guideline, we would expect a minimum of four and a half hours per subject to be spent on college work each week outside of timetabled lesson time.
+As a general guideline, we would expect a minimum of four and a half hours per subject to be spent on College work each week outside of timetabled lesson time.
 BTEC Extended Diploma students should complete approximately fifteen hours of independent study per week.
 This will, of course, increase as external examinations near.

 Students are provided with help and guidance to help them develop their independent study skills through subject and tutorial sessions.
-Students can use the college study centres and the library and can also apply for a pass for John Ryland Library in central Manchester.
+Students can use the College study centres and the library and can also apply for a pass for John Ryland Library in central Manchester.
+One-to-one study support appointments are available with the Student Services team who can help students to manage their time and workload by making study timetables and catch up plans where needed.
+These study timetables can be shared with parents/carers to help in their support of students at home.